theKashey/kashe/README.md

 ⚠️ all "cache scope" powered function are working "properly" only if controlled directly by user (like custom `resolver`) or if wrapped locations are `sync`.
 Correct "thread safe" behavior is only possible with `asyncLocalStorageModel`, see below.

+> Cheatsheet:
+> - `kashe` and `weakKashe` are the main memoization functions.
+The difference is that `weakKashe` provides a way to _ease_ argument comparison.
+> - `boxed` and `inboxed` prepends given function with an extra argument, which is used as a cache key.
+The difference is how "deep" change goes.
+> - `fork` and `withIsolatedKashe` are quite alike, but one is more return a function and another executes.

 ### `createWeakStorage()`
 It's worth to mention that all commands above are just a think layer around `createWeakStorage`.
 You can use it to do your own magic tricks.